chodzic/pharma-banners/README.md

 The ISI container and functionality are pre-built into the template.
 By default, the ISI is built to take up 1/3 of the canvas.
 To adjust this value, change the $isi-size variable in the variables.scss file.
 For horizontal banners (ie: 728x90), the ISI appears on the right side of the canvas.
 For vertical or square banners (ie: 300x250), the ISI appears at the bottom.
 This logic is pre-set within the template and wouldn't need to be adjusted.

+#### ISI Position ####

+The ISI is dynamically positioned based on the banner's aspect ratio.
+Banners will be categorized as square, wide or tall.
+All tall and square banners will have an ISI positioned at the bottom of the canvas.
+Wide banners will position ads on the right of the canvas.

 #### Auto-scroll Functionality ####

 The ISI has pre-built auto-scroll functionality:

-* *Auto scroll* - The ISI will autoscroll on load.
+* The ISI can autoscroll on load.
-* *Auto scroll speed* - The speed of the autoscroll determined by pixels per second.
+* The speed of the autoscroll.
-* *Auto scroll delay* - Delaying the autoscroll on load.
+* Delaying the autoscroll on load.
-* *Auto scroll hard stop* - Stopping the autoscroll at a specific duration.
+* Stopping the autoscroll at a specific duration.

 You can adjust these values by adding the following data attributes to the ISI element.